Luxor: Economy

-The economy of Luxor, like that of many other Egyptian cities, is heavily dependent upon tourism.
+The economy of Luxor, like that of many other Egyptian cities, is heavily dependent on tourism.
+Since 1988, Luxor has been the only city that offers hot air balloon rides in Egypt, which is a common activity for tourists.
 Large numbers of people also work in agriculture, particularly sugarcane.
-There are also many industries, such as the pottery industry used in eating and many other uses.
+There are also many industries, such as the pottery industry, used in eating, and many other uses.

 The local economy was hit by the Luxor massacre in 1997, in which a total of 64 people (including 59 visiting tourists) were killed, at the time the worst terrorist attack in Egypt (before the Sharm el-Sheikh terrorist attacks).
 The massacre reduced tourist numbers for several years.
 Following the 2011 Arab Spring, tourism to Egypt dropped significantly, again affecting local tourist markets.
-Nineteen Asian and European tourists died when a hot air balloon crashed early on Tuesday, February 26, 2013 near Luxor following a mid-air gas explosion.
+Nineteen Asian and European tourists died when a hot air balloon crashed early on Tuesday, February 26, 2013, near Luxor following a mid-air gas explosion.
 It was one of the worst accidents involving tourists in Egypt.
-The casualties included French, British, Hungarian, Japanese nationals and nine tourists from Hong Kong.
+The casualties included French, British, Hungarian, Japanese nationals, and nine tourists from Hong Kong.

-To make up for shortfalls of income, many cultivate their own food.
-Goat's cheese, pigeons, subsidized and home-baked bread and homegrown tomatoes are commonplace among the majority of its residents.
+To make up for shortfalls in income, many cultivate their own food.
+Goat's cheese, pigeons, subsidized and home-baked bread, and homegrown tomatoes are commonplace among the majority of its residents.

 Tourism development

-A controversial tourism development plan aims to transform Luxor into the biggest vast open-air museum.
+A controversial tourism development plan aims to transform Luxor into the biggest, vast open-air museum.
 The master plan envisions new roads, five-star hotels, glitzy shops, and an IMAX theatre.
 The main attraction is an 11 million dollar project to unearth and restore the 2.7 km long Avenue of Sphinxes that once linked Luxor and Karnak temples.
 The ancient processional road was built by the pharaoh Amenhotep III and took its final form under Nectanebo I in 400 BCE.
-Over a thousand sphinx statues lined the road now being excavated which was covered by silt, homes, mosques and churches.
+Over a thousand sphinx statues lined the road now being excavated, which was covered by silt, homes, mosques, and churches.
 Excavation started around 2004.

 On 18 April 2019, the Egyptian Government announced the discovery of a previously unopened coffin in Luxor, dated back to 18th dynasty of Upper and Lower Egypt.
 According to the Minister of Antiquities Khaled al-Anani, it is the biggest rock-cut tomb to be unearthed in the ancient city of Thebes.
 It is one of the largest, well-preserved tombs ever found near the ancient city of Luxor.
 On 24 November 2018, this discovery was preceded by the finding of a well-preserved mummy of a woman inside a previously unopened coffin dating back more than 3,000 years.